yseulthb/NST_fish/README.md

 	- Notebook: Habitat_ImageProcessing.ipynb

 FISH IMAGES:<br>
 4. Fish images were originally cropped, but later detoured using GIMP and directly given as an input to the NST algorithm.
-In case cropping code is useful to anyone, here it is:<br>
+In case cropping code is useful to anyone, here it is.
 	- Notebook: Fish_ImageProcessing.ipynb

 FEEDING THE BEAST (NST algorithm)<br>
-5. Choose a couple of images from various habitat types or fish individuals and give them to the Style Transfer algorithm:<br>
+5. Choose a couple of images from various habitat types or fish individuals and give them to the Style Transfer algorithm.
 	- Notebook: neural_style_preserve_color.ipynb (to run on colab)

-6. Check the average pixel intensity value of each habitat image to match adequately a gravel vs sand pair.<br>
+6. Check the average pixel intensity value of each habitat image to match adequately a gravel vs sand pair.
 	- Matlab code habitat_prop.m

 7. Fish animations were later created with the Blender animation software.
 Fish were given a path to follow and a video background to render a more naturalistic visual stimulation.